Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 }

 node  := New(Node, allocator = temp);

+// static arrays:
 array := NewArray(10, int, temp);

+// dynamic arrays:
 arrdyn: [..] int;
 arrdyn.allocator = temp;
 ```

 ## 21.3.4 Using Temporary Storage on the Stack
-This can be done by using the `auto_release_temp` macro to set the mark.
+This can be done by using the `auto_release_temp` macro (defined in module _Basic_) to set the mark.
 Then you can allocate whatever you want temporarily, then release all the memory at once when the stack unwinds by setting the mark back to the original location with `auto_release_temp()`.
 (example ??)

 ## 21.3.5 How much memory is allocated in temp?